Mestizo: Cognates and related terms

 The Portuguese cognate, mestiço, historically referred to any mixture of Portuguese and local populations in the Portuguese colonies.
 In colonial Brazil, most of the non-enslaved population was initially mestiço de indio, i.e. mixed Portuguese and Native Brazilian.
 There was no descent-based casta system, and children of upper-class Portuguese landlord males and enslaved females enjoyed privileges higher than those given to the lower classes, such as formal education.
 Such cases were not so common and the children of enslaved women tended not to be allowed to inherit property.
-This right of inheritance was generally given to children of free women, who tended to be legitimate offspring in cases of concubinage (this was a common practice in certain American Indian and African cultures).
+This right of inheritance was generally given to children of free women, who tended to be legitimate offspring in cases of concubinage (this was a common practice in certain Indigenous American and African cultures).
 In the Portuguese-speaking world, the contemporary sense has been the closest to the historical usage from the Middle Ages.
 Because of important linguistic and historical differences, mestiço (mixed, mixed-ethnicity, miscegenation, etc.) is separated altogether from pardo (which refers to any kind of brown people) and caboclo (brown people originally of European–Indigenous American admixture, or assimilated Indigenous American).
 The term mestiços can also refer to fully African or East Asian in their full definition (thus not brown).
 One does not need to be a mestiço to be classified as pardo or caboclo.